 After I was finished painting, it was just a matter of putting the cages on, which thankfully rested perfectly on the fixture without any alterations.
 How lucky is THAT?.
 And of course these awesome Vintage Light Bulbs are the icing on the cage….(did you catch that??….)!

-If you like renovating light fixtures be sure and check out Beverly’s Master Bedroom Chandelier Makeover.
+If you like renovating light fixtures be sure and check out our Master Bedroom Chandelier Makeover.
 It is AWE-some!!!!
+I also made over my basement bathroom with a $100 budget.
+Come on in and check it out!